 Amendment and Termination.
 Our board of directors may at any time by resolutions amend the plans, subject to certain exceptions.
-Unless earlier terminated by the board or directors, the 2006 Equity Incentive Plan will terminate on September 15, 2013, the 2008 Equity Incentive Plan will terminate on September 15, 2013, and the 2009 Equity Incentive Plan will terminate on December 31, 2019.
+Unless earlier terminated by the board or directors, the 2006 Equity Incentive Plan will terminate on September 15, 2013, the 2008 Equity Incentive Plan will terminate on September 31, 2019.
 In each case, grants made before the termination date will continue to be effective in accordance with their terms and conditions.